jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

 > If C++ and Java are about type hierarchies and the taxonomy of types,
 > Go is about composition.

-Let's illustrate this with an example.
+Let's illustrate this with an example from `net/http`, a fantastic package.

 Say you've built a server in Go, and you would like to know when handlers return a 200-range code or a 500-range code.